 Mail Submission, please mail to NSU, Box 5251, Natchitoches, LA 71497

-Hand Delivered, please deliver to Friedman Student Union, room 234.
+Hand Delivered, please deliver to Watson Memorial Library, 1st floor, room 108C.

 2) Once the intake application is completed and submitted, please make an appointment with Randi Washington for consultation.

 3) Finally, the OADS Director will prepare Accommodation Letters for qualified students.
 Beginning June 1, 2020, ALL students enrolled in faced to face and online courses Accommodation Letters will be emailed to their assigned instructors.

 So why should I register?
 What’s in it for me?

 Services and Equipment: OADS provides services in cooperation with other departments on campus and may make referrals for specialized services and equipment.
 Below is a list of services and equipment available to OADS registered students.

 - Extended Time for Testing